How to Install MySQL Server on Ubuntu 24.04

 The default MySQL settings are not secure, especially if you intend to use the database server in production.

-The MySQL installation provides a security script that addresses less secure default options.
-So, to provide an additional layer of security, run the following command:
+After the installation, it’s crucial to secure your MySQL server by running the built-in security script to provide an additional layer of security, run the following command:

 $ sudo mysql_secure_installation